yugabyte/yugabyte-db/docs/content/v2.20/yugabyte-platform/configure-yugabyte-platform/azure.md

 YBA uses the credentials to automatically provision and deprovision YugabyteDB instances.

-For more information on setting up an Azure account and resource groups, refer to [Cloud prerequisites](../../../install-yugabyte-platform/prepare-environment/azure/).
+For more information on setting up an Azure account and resource groups, refer to [Cloud permissions to deploy nodes](../../prepare/cloud-permissions/cloud-permissions-nodes-azure/).

 ## Configure Azure